 As you continue to pay down your lease amount, your credit scores will improve because you’ll owe less overall.
 Thus, leasing can help rebuild your credit over time.
 However, you may notice a slight dip in your credit scores when you first take out the lease.

 Why do your credit scores temporarily decrease when you first lease your car?

 There are two reasons.
 The first is that the lender will perform a credit inquiry as part of your lease application.
 That shows up on your credit report and causes a slight dip for a year.

-Another option to improve your chances of leasing a car is to save up more cash for your security deposit.
-While some leases may only have an optional security deposit, you’ll likely be required to put extra cash down when you have bad credit.
-Start setting aside extra cash so you can put more skin in the game and be considered for a car lease.
+Another option to improve your chances of leasing a vehicle is to save up more cash for a deposit.
+While some leases may only have an optional deposit, you’ll likely be required to put extra cash down when you have a poor credit score.
+So start setting aside extra cash so you can put more skin in the game and be considered for leasing a vehicle.

-A final way to qualify for a car lease even with bad credit is to apply for a lease swap.
-You can use a third party service to get paired with someone who wants to get out of an existing lease.
-You can usually avoid paying a security deposit and the credit requirements usually aren’t as strict as when working directly with a lender.
+A final way to qualify for a lease, even with a bad credit score, is to apply for a lease transfer.
+You can use a third-party service to get paired with someone who wants to get out of an existing lease.
+You can usually avoid paying a deposit, and the credit requirements usually aren’t as strict as when working directly with a lender.

 Clearly, leasing a car with bad credit isn’t impossible, and there are even ways you can lessen your financial burden.
 As your current vehicle starts to age, start planning for your new lease as soon as possible.
 That means taking steps to improve your credit and saving up as much cash as possible.